Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

 This averaging technique eliminates the high-frequency component from the memory waveform \cite{Favata:2011qif} and also implies an adiabatic approximation, i.e, the time scale on which orbital parameters change is much larger than the orbital period \cite{PhysRevD.66.044002, Kumar_2024}.
 Such approximations are valid in our cases since the perturbations to the Newtonian binary are very small.

-Given the numerical solution of the above Eq. (\ref{eq:hlm_dot_elliptical}), we use it to compute a time integral to get $h^{\textup{(mem)}}_{lm}$.
+{ Given the numerical solution of the above Eq. (\ref{eq:hlm_dot_elliptical}), we use it to compute a time integral to get $h^{\textup{(mem)}}_{lm}$.
 Since orbital parameters $e$, $p$, and $\omega$ are functions of true anomaly due to the perturbing forces, their instantaneous evolution is governed by osculating equations Eq. (\ref{eq:elliptical_osculating_eqns}).
-Using adiabatic approximation, we can thus write the averaged osculating equations and solve this set of coupled differential equations.
-Then we express $p$ and $\omega$ as functions of eccentricity $e$ by eliminating the true anomaly.
-Also we change the variable of integration in Eq.~(\ref{eq:orbital_averaging_formaula}) from time $t$ to eccentricity $e$ and integrate from some initial eccentricity $e_0$ to $e_t = e(t)$ at time $t$:
+Using adiabatic approximation, we can thus write the averaged osculating equations and solve this set of coupled differential equations given as:

-Using Eq. (\ref{eq:elliptical_osculating_eqns}) and (\ref{eq:orbital_averaging_formaula}), we can now write the averaged osculating equations for elliptical orbit considering the net effect from DM gravitational potential, dynamical friction, accretion, and GW backreaction (only appear at 2.5PN) as perturbing forces expressed in Eq. (\ref{eq:DM_gravity_force}-\ref{eq:PN_correction_terms}):